Thoralf-M/did-miner/README.md

 # did-miner

-Change the string you want to mine and run it with `cargo run --release`.
+Change the string (`let contains = "1ota";`) to whatever you want to mine and run it with `cargo run --release`.

+Mining for strings longer than 4 characters can quickly take a long time.

 let position = Position::Start; looks like: